Close

 Accrual-based collection of VAT

-Accrual-based VAT collection matches revenue with the time period it was earned and correlates the cost of raw materials and expenses to the time period in which they were incurred.
+Accrual-based VAT collection matches revenue with the period it was earned and correlates the cost of raw materials and expenses to the time they were incurred.
 Although complex, this method provides comprehensive business information.

 Cash-based collection of VAT